somatic

 Current Status & Next Steps

 This project is currently in an early-stage prototyping phase, focused on refining the quality, placement, and legibility of diaphragmatic contraction as a somatic cue.
-Initial prototypes establish the core interaction—responsive contraction guiding awareness toward belly breathing—while current iterations focus on improving sensory clarity at low actuation forces, shaping a calm and supportive interaction, and refining the form to balance expressive, sculptural qualities with intended material and mechanical response.
+Initial prototypes establish the core interaction—responsive contraction guiding awareness toward diaphragmatic breathing.
+Current iterations focus on improving sensory clarity at low actuation forces, shaping a calm and supportive interaction, and refining the form to balance expressive, sculptural qualities with intended material and mechanical response.

 The next phases of this project focus on closing the loop between sensing, sensation, and regulation, while expanding the expressive and experiential range of the garment: